White-Whale-Defi-Platform/docs/docs/Smart-Contracts/Stablecoin-Vault.md

 ### AbovePeg

-Attempt to perform an arbitrage operation with the assumption that the currency to be arb'd is below peg.
+Attempt to perform an arbitrage operation with the assumption that the currency to be arb'd is above peg.

 If needed, funds are withdrawn from anchor and messages are prepared to perform the swaps.
 Two calls to a profit_check contract surround the trade msgs to ensure the trade only finalizes if the contract makes a profit.